Nice to meet you.

 Before you write the contract

 Chances are this is your first time writing a contract.
-It’s a big step, but it doesn’t start with sitting down with a pen and paper writing out terms and clauses.
+It’s a big step, but it doesn’t start with sitting down with a pen and paper and writing out terms and clauses.
 Even before you go about considering the essential elements of a contract, you need to do some preliminary thinking.

 Determine if a contract is necessary

 The first thing you need to do is determine if your agreement even requires a contract.
 Again, it’s possible that your deal can be taken care of with an oral agreement.
-A good rule of thumb to follow is asking yourself if something of significant value is being exchanged, such as labor or services, time, intellectual property, or material items.
+A good rule of thumb to follow is to ask yourself if something of significant value is being exchanged, such as labor or services, time, intellectual property, or material items.

 Understand the requirements of a contract

 Once you’ve determined that your agreement calls for a contract, you need to make sure that you meet all the requirements to make it valid.
-There are a few other necessary elements of a valid contract you’ll have to include in the writing portion, but at this point you should be thinking about the four things that are necessary to move forward legally.
+There are a few other necessary elements of a valid contract you’ll have to include in the writing portion, but at this point, you should be thinking about the four things that are necessary to move forward legally.

 Capacity